Scripting with CAN Bus Debugger

 Description

-cbd_rx_filter_get_frame can still be used to get the values before the filter was stopped.
+Stops the active CAN receive filter.
+The slots and buffer are not cleared, so cbd_rx_filter_get_frame can still be used to retrieve frames captured before the filter was stopped.

 cbd_rx_filter_get_frame(index)